toadstorm/hpackage/README.md

 To use the installer as a sidecar, simply leave `PAYLOAD` blank in `settings.py`.

 ## Creating the executable
 After configuring `settings.py`, run `hpackagemaker.py`.
-PyInstaller will create "build" and "dist" directories in the `[package_root]/hpackage` directory, or in whatever directory you specify with the `LOCATION` variable in `settings.py`.
+PyInstaller will create "build" and "dist" directories in the local directory, or in whatever directory you specify with the `LOCATION` variable in `settings.py`.

 ## Notice:
 This software is provided AS-IS, with absolutely no warranty of any kind, express or otherwise.
 We disclaim any liability for damages resulting from using this software.